 The strange visitor secretly admired the cheerleader's slender figure from afar for several years, and at long last, he gathered the courage to offer more than greetings-made-in-passing and actually reveal his feelings.
 While the Lang family entertained dozens of friends at Lana's celebration; as presents were opened and everyone's attention had been on the girl who turned Sweet Sixteen, Clark's voice cracked when he spoke, "c-can I t-talk to you f-for a m-minute...?"

 Initially, Lana acknowledged Clark Kent with a nod, but it wasn't clear whether she'd separate herself from the surrounding horde of partygoers in order to privately converse.
-Then the young Kryptonian began to notice how flawless her porcelain skin was as well as how glorious those scarlet locks of hers were, and at that exact moment, a burning sensation consumed him.
+Then the young Kryptonian began to notice how flawless her porcelain skin was as well as how glorious those scarlet locks of hers were, and at the exact moment, a burning sensation consumed him.
 So much so, he couldn't contain it, and soon, his eyes visibly glistened a shade of red.